Red Bull Racing RB18: European and Canadian rounds

 Heading into the British Grand Prix, Red Bull upgraded their car by altering the appearance of the engine cover bodywork.
 In free practice, the Red Bulls appeared to have the advantage over their opposition.
 However, qualifying took place in wet conditions, erasing the apparent advantage.
 Verstappen and Pérez qualified 2nd and 4th, with Verstappen being hampered on his final Q3 run by a yellow flag caused by Leclerc spinning.
 Verstappen took the lead from Sainz at the start, while Pérez dropped back to 6th.
-With a huge crash involving Guanyu Zhou, George Russell and Pierre Gasly, a red flag was brought out.
+Following a collision involving Guanyu Zhou, George Russell and Pierre Gasly, the race was red-flagged.
 Race control ruled that the cars would restart in their original grid positions, demoting Verstappen to 2nd and promoting Pérez to 4th at the race restart.
 Verstappen stayed in 2nd on the restart, while Pérez was forced to pit for damage after colliding with Charles Leclerc.
 On lap 10, Carlos Sainz ran wide at Copse, enabling Verstappen to take the lead.
 This lead was short-lived, however, as on lap 12, Verstappen picked up floor damage as he ran over debris originating from Pierre Gasly's car, significantly reducing his pace, forcing him to pit.
 Verstappen emerged from the pitlane in 6th and due to his damage, began to rapidly lose time to the leaders.
 Verstappen later pitted for hard tyres and emerged 8th, behind Pérez and Sebastian Vettel, and was later passed by Esteban Ocon.
 However, Ocon's retirement on lap 42 allowed Verstappen to salvage his race somewhat, as he pitted for fresh softs and emerged in 9th for the safety car restart.
 Pérez was 4th at the safety car restart, and immediately took 3rd from Lewis Hamilton.
 Verstappen overtook Kevin Magnussen and Sebastian Vettel to take 7th.
 Pérez finished 2nd after emerging on top in a three-way duel between himself, Hamilton and Leclerc.
 Verstappen finished the race in 7th, successfully defending against the Haas of Mick Schumacher.
-Despite a compromised race, Verstappen and Red Bull maintained a healthy advantage in both championships.
+Despite setbacks in the race, Verstappen and Red Bull remained at the top of both championships.